Heading

 This content is part of a paid plan.

-On Word for Mac, we move the current paragraph up above the previous paragraph in the document using the keyboard shortcut Control+Shift+Up.
-Conversely, move the paragraph down after the next using Control+Shift+Down arrow.
+On Word for Mac, we move the current paragraph above the previous paragraph in the document using the keyboard shortcut Control+Shift+Up.
+Conversely, move the paragraph down using Control+Shift+Down arrow.
+On Windows, the corresponding shortcuts are Alt+Shift+Up and Alt+Shift+Down arrows, respectively.

 Example of moving a paragraph up or down in a Word document

 When used with a starting selection, the command automatically selects the entirety of any partially selected paragraphs and then moves them up or down one paragraph at a time in the document as a group.
+This is a handy variation at times.

-Outline promote or demote headings
+Promote or demote headings

 Annoying.

 Then I discovered the Outline Promote and Outline Demote keyboard shortcuts.
 (Actually, don’t tell anyone, but I wrote an almost complete pair of macros to do this before I discovered Word had already done it for me.
-In fact, theirs was a little better than mine handling multiple paragraphs more naturally.)
+In fact, theirs was a little better than mine by handling multiple paragraphs more naturally.)

 Typical use

-On a Mac, the default shortcut to promote the current paragraph within Word’s heading/outline structure is Control+Shift+Left arrow.
+On a Mac, the default shortcut to promote the current paragraph within Word’s heading structure is Control+Shift+Left arrow.
 Similarly, Control+Shift+Right arrow will demote the current paragraph to one level below the current heading in which the paragraph resides.
+In Word for Windows, the respective shortcuts are Alt+Shift+Left arrow to promote and Alt+Shift+Right arrow to demote the current paragraph or heading.

 Example using Word keyboard shortcuts to promote or demote heading levels

 I often don't remember the outline level, so it’s great to just tap the keyboard shortcut and let Word figure out what the correct outline level is for the current paragraph.
+That’s enough to use them, but if you want a little more clarity on the details, read on.

 Not indent related

-What about selections?
+What about multiple headings?

-First, if multiple paragraphs are selected with at least one Heading paragraph included, each command will apply the action to all selected paragraphs with a “Heading” style while ignoring any body text paragraphs.
+Both outline promotion commands act a little differently depending on what text is selected.
+First, if multiple paragraphs are selected with at least one Heading paragraph included, each command will apply the action to all selected paragraphs with a “Heading” style.
+Importantly, any body text paragraphs are ignored.

 Example using Work keyboard shortcuts to promote or demote multiple selected paragraphs

-More on outline promote and demote shortcuts
+Outline promote and demote details

-Recall a Heading 1 is the highest heading level in the document (Title or Subtitle styles don’t count), and Heading 9 is the lowest heading level possible in Word.
+A Heading 1 paragraph style is the highest priority heading level in the document.
+Title or Subtitle paragraph styles don’t count as headings (unless you tweak the base styles like I do).
+Heading 9 is the lowest heading level possible in Word.
+A body text paragraph has an outline level value of 10 which is basically not a heading.

 When using the keyboard shortcuts, outline promotion in Word does the following depending on the current heading level:

-• Body Text paragraph is promoted to the same outline level under which the paragraph resides.
+• A body text paragraph, such as a Normal paragraph style, is promoted to the same outline level under which the paragraph resides.
 For example, a body text paragraph under a Heading 3 is promoted to a Heading 3.
+A body text paragraph under no heading is promoted to a Heading 1 style.

 Outline demotion in Word does the following: